Fiesta Modes

 Gallery Mode

-Gallery Mode allows guests to view and share their previous captures directly from within an active event on the Fiesta iOS App.
+Gallery Mode allows guests to view and reshare previous captures directly from an active event in Fiesta iOS App.
+Guests can tap a capture to share or reprint it using any Sharing Methods enabled for the event.

-Tapping on any of the captures displayed in Gallery Mode provides the option to reshare the capture using any of the event's enabled Sharing Methods.
-For example, if a guest wants to share their captures to a friend or family member, or if a guest wants to reprint captures, Gallery Mode should be enabled, and can be accessed after tapping on the Tap To Start Screen.
+For example, if a guest wants to share their captures to a friend or family member, or if a guest wants to reprint captures, Gallery Mode should be enabled and can be accessed after tapping on the Tap To Start Screen.

 Back to top